*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 Once the dog has sat through a complete session, their coat should be clean and shiny with no signs of matting.

-Brushing your dog regularly should be your top priority, but for many dog owners it isn’t.
+Brushing your dog regularly should be your top priority.
+Alas, for many dog owners, it just isn’t.
 A proper brushing session makes your dog’s coat fresh and shiny.
 It virtually removes the need to keep clearing fur from the rest of the home.

 What kind of brush is best for my dog?